hphelion/documentation/commercial/GA1/commerical.services-logging-overview.md

 Centralized logging consists of several components, including on Logstash, Elasticsearch, RabbitMQ, and Kibana.

-* **Beaver** is a python daemon that takes information in log files and sends the content to logstash.
+* **Beaver** is a python daemon that takes information in log files and sends the content to RabbitMQ.

 * **RabbitMQ** is a message broker for collection of logging data across nodes.

-* **logstash** is a log processing system for receiving, processing and outputting logs. logstash receives from Beaver, processes and enriches the data, then stores the data in Elasticsearch.
+* **logstash** is a log processing system for receiving, processing and outputting logs. logstash retrieves logs from RabbitMQ, processes and enriches the data, then stores the data in Elasticsearch.

 * **Elasticsearch** is data store offering fast indexing and querying.